buildbot/buildbot/master/docs/developer/utils.rst

 This module implements some useful subclasses of Twisted services.

+The first two classes are more robust implementations of two Twisted classes, and should be used universally in Buildbot code.

 .. class:: AsyncMultiService

     This class is similar to :py:class:`twisted.application.service.MultiService`, except that it handles Deferreds returned from child services` ``startService`` and ``stopService`` methods.